ETMORTY/startup/notes.md

 Inline styling doesn't really work in react, so use a CSS file.

-Need to fix all my forms and buttons to go to the right places and not be linked to html files anymore.

-Also need to see if I can fix the styling on certain pages
+Still need to fix the link on the instructions page to scroll to the bottom of the page